Skenè. Journal of Theatre and Drama Studies is a peer-reviewed publication. ISSN 2421-4353

 Focus and Scope

-Monographic Section: Solicited / Open Submissions, Indexed, Peer Reviewed
+Monographic Section: Solicited / Open Submissions, Indexed, Double Blind Peer Reviewed

-Special Section: Open Submissions, Indexed, Peer reviewed or Internal evaluation.
+Special Section: Open Submissions, Indexed, Double Blind Peer Reviewed or Internal Evaluation.
 This Section includes articles on theatre practice or practice-based research as well as shorter pieces such as artists’ writings, interviews, performance and book reviews, festival reports, etc.

 Books Received: Editorial Staff